Earthquake adds to Turkish leader's woes ahead of election - ExBulletin

 The aftermath of a massive earthquake is not the only parallel to the 2002 elections.
 At the time, Turkey was in the midst of a financial crisis that was punishing its economy.

-Today, Turkey’s economy is hammered by soaring inflation, and Erdogan has faced widespread criticism for his handling of the problem, which has left millions of poor and middle class people struggling to join the two ends.
+Today, Turkey’s economy is hammered by soaring inflation, and Erdogan has faced widespread criticism for his handling of the problem, which has left millions of poor and middle classes struggling to join the two ends.

 Erdogan’s political rivals have already begun to criticize his government’s response to the earthquake, saying that over the course of two decades he has failed to prepare the country for the inevitable.
 Experts point to lax enforcement of building codes as a key reason this week’s earthquakes were so deadly.
 But with less than 100 days to go, Erdogan’s rivals have yet to field a candidate to run against him.